 Many of these microorganisms help your skin by getting rid of bacteria and impurities.
 Think of them as your skin’s first line of defense.
 This means that you want these microorganisms to thrive on your skin and provide them with a healthy environment to protect you.

 Keeping your skin at the optimal pH level for this ecosystem is complicated.
 You want your skin to retain its natural oils without producing too much and clogging your pores in the process.
-One of the best ways to keep the microbiome happy is with the supplementation of probiotics.

 People tend to use too many products on their skin, which confuses their microbiome.
 When you overload your skin with too many ingredients, it can go into frenzy mode.
-This can lead to dry skin, irritation and many other unwanted outcomes.
+This can lead to dry skin, irritation, and many other unwanted outcomes.

 Our secret ingredient to provide healthy bacteria to your skin is called AOB.
 This stands for Ammonia-Oxidizing Bacteria.
 AOB helps balance the diverse ecosystem on your face.
 Our patented AO+ Restorative Mist is the first of its kind with a revolutionary set of ingredients.